babelouest/ulfius/README.md

  *
  * Contains all informations needed for an endpoint
  * http_method:       http verb (GET, POST, PUT, etc.) in upper case
- * url_prefix:        prefix for the url (not parsed for variables)
+ * url_prefix:        prefix for the url (optional)
  * url_format:        string used to define the endpoint format
  *                    separate words with /
  *                    to define a variable in the url, prefix it with @ or :
  *                    example: /test/resource/:name/elements
  *                    on an url_format that ends with '*', the rest of the url will not be tested
+ * auth_function:     a pointer to a function used to check the client credentials he sent (optional)
+ *                    this function will be called prior to the callback function.
+If auth_function returned value is U_OK,
+ *                    then the callback function will be called after.
+If auth_function is not U_OK, response status send will be
+ *                    401 (Unauthorized), and callback_function will be skipped
+ * auth_data:         a pointer to a data or a structure that will be available in auth_function
+ * auth_realm:        realm value for authentication
  * callback_function: a pointer to a function that will be executed each time the endpoint is called
  *                    you must declare the function as described.
- * user_data:         a pointer to a data or a structure that will be available in the callback function
+ * user_data:         a pointer to a data or a structure that will be available in callback_function
  *
  */
 struct _u_endpoint {
   char * http_method;
   char * url_prefix;
   char * url_format;
+  int (* auth_function)(const struct _u_request * request, // Input parameters (set by the framework)
+                        struct _u_response * response,     // Output parameters (set by the user) void * user_data);
+  void * auth_data;
+  char * auth_realm;
   int (* callback_function)(const struct _u_request * request, // Input parameters (set by the framework)
                             struct _u_response * response,     // Output parameters (set by the user) void * user_data);